Keep Your Teenage Boy Eating Healthy at Home

 What Should a Teenage Boy Eat?

 In a world of immense food options, it’s important to provide teenage boys with clear guidelines for nutrition.
 For instance, a 14-year old boy may not actually know that his mountain-of-pasta four-cookie lunch will assuredly render him near-comatose in class later that afternoon.
-Instead, Denise Olson, our trained Nutrition Coach recommends the following plate-filling strategy:
+Instead, trained Nutrition Coach Denise Olson recommends the following plate-filling strategy:

 “We believe in eating real, whole foods and keeping processed foods and sugar to a minimum to feel your best.
 We focus on healthy habits and behavior change because that is what yields long term results.”

 A properly balanced plate will boost his mental health and physical capacities; consequently, he is empowered to make better overall food and nutrition choices.

 See Denise’s recommendations for healthy eating during adolescence (just like teenage boys do normally in our historically-renowned eating space known as the Riddle Refectory!)

 Encourage A Wide Variety of Color